-This marsh crust contains elevated levels of petroleum-related substances (e.g., high concentrations of SVOCs and total petroleum hydrocarbons (Tetra Tech 2000)), which may pose an unacceptable human health risk if excavated and brought to the surface.
+In the areas currently known as Alameda Point, Bayport, Alameda Landing, Admiral's Cove, and Coast Guard Housing, the marshlands were filled with dredge material to create developable land between 1900 and 1940.
+The thin layer between the original buried marshlands and the fill material is known as the marsh crust (see Figure 2.13).
+This layer contains elevated levels of petroleum-related substances, which may pose an unacceptable human health risk if excavated and brought to the surface.
 The marsh crust is located 4 to 15 feet below the existing ground surface today (ERM 2009).
 The Remedial Action Plan/Record of Decision for the marsh crust selected institutional controls as the remedy.
 These controls include environmental restrictions via deeds, a Covenant to Restrict Use of Property, and the City's Ordinance Number 2824 (Marsh Crust Ordinance).
 The controls prohibit the excavation and disturbance of the marsh crust without proper control to prevent potential adverse health and environmental consequences.
 Excavation requires a permit when proposed below defined threshold depths, and the threshold depth is defined as a depth 5 feet shallower (i.e., above) the actual depth at which marsh crust might be encountered (ERM 2009).